grafana/grafana-operator/docs/blog/v5-getting-started.md

 To give feedback you can also join us in the [Kubernetes Slack](https://slack.k8s.io/) in the [grafana-operator channel](https://kubernetes.slack.com/messages/grafana-operator/).

-And of course we are happy to receiwe PR:s.
+And of course we are happy to receive PR:s.